-"(a)" Mental Health Counseling, i.e., 6010, 6020, 6021, 6028, and 6030 are provided by a licensed/certified psychiatrist, psychologist, or masters or doctoral level practitioner who meets the standards of practice to perform psychotherapy/counseling services as established by his/her state's regulatory board.

-- "(b)" Practitioners conducting the Cognitive-Behavioral Group (6028) utilize theoretical models such as behaviorism, social learning, or cognitive-behavioral theories of change. - "(c)" Practitioners prepare treatment plans that include: (1) short and long-tern measurable goals and objectives the defendant(s)/offender(s) will be attempting to achieve; (2) type and frequency of services to be received; (3) specific criteria for treatment completion and the anticipated time-frame; (4) documentation of treatment plan review, at least every 90 days, to include the following: defendant's/offender's input, continued need for treatment, and information on family and significant other involvement (i.e., community support programs, etc.).
-NOTE: Initially and after every update, or at least every 90 days, the treatment plan should be attached to the monthly treatment report provided to the USPO/USPSO. - "(d)" Emergency services (e.g., after hour phone numbers, local hotlines) shall be available for defendants/offenders when counselors are unavailable.
-Emergency telephone calls shall be included in the basic unit prices. - "(e)" Only face-to-face contacts between practitioner and defendant/offender (or family) are invoiced. - "(f)" A typed discharge summery is submitted to the USPO/USPSO within 15 calendar days after treatment is terminated.
+- (a) Mental Health Counseling, i.e., 6010, 6020, 6021, 6028, and 6030 are provided by a licensed/certified psychiatrist, psychologist, or masters or doctoral level practitioner who meets the standards of practice to perform psychotherapy/counseling services as established by his/her state's regulatory board. - (b) Practitioners conducting the Cognitive-Behavioral Group (6028) utilize theoretical models such as behaviorism, social learning, or cognitive-behavioral theories of change. - (c) Practitioners prepare treatment plans that include: (1) short and long-tern measurable goals and objectives the defendant(s)/offender(s) will be attempting to achieve; (2) type and frequency of services to be received; (3) specific criteria for treatment completion and the anticipated time-frame; (4) documentation of treatment plan review, at least every 90 days, to include the following: defendant's/offender's input, continued need for treatment, and information on family and significant other involvement (i.e., community support programs, etc.).
+NOTE: a treatment plan shall be attached to the monthly treatment report provided by the USPO/USPSO after every revision but at least every 90 days. - (d) Emergency services (e.g., after hour phone numbers, local hotlines) shall be available for defendants/offenders when counselors are unavailable.
+Emergency telephone calls shall be included in the basic unit prices. - (e) Only face-to-face contacts between practitioner and defendant/offender (or family) are invoiced. - (f) A typed discharge summery is submitted to the USPO/USPSO within 15 calendar days after treatment is terminated.
 The summary shall outline the reason for concluding contract services, (i.e., whether the defendant/offender responded to treatment and treatment is no longer needed, or whether the defendant/offender failed to respond to treatment).
 Additionally, the discharge summary shall include recommendations for community-based aftercare the defendant/offender can readily access.
-In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated. - "(g)" Counselors shall notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
+In all cases, the discharge status (i.e., successful discharge, unsuccessful discharge, interruption of treatment, etc.) shall be clearly stated.

+(g) Counselors shall notify the USPO/USPSO within 24 hours if the defendant/offender fails to report for treatment, conduct violating a condition of supervision occurs, or third-party risk issues are identified.
 If the assigned USPO/USPSO is not available, the counselor shall notify a supervisor or the duty officer.

-"15."
-Intensive Outpatient Mental Health Counseling (6080)
+16. Intensive Outpatient Mental Health Counseling (6080)